VoICE Immunization Evidence: Cognition

 Key Evidence: A study looking at the long term cognitive deficits faced by children in an urban Brazilian shantytown with high incidence of diarrhea in the first two years of life showed that this cohort scored significantly lower on 3/5 types of test measuring cognitive function at ages 6-10 compared to children who did not suffer recurrent bouts of early childhood diarrhea.
 In particular, the children who suffered from persistent early childhood diarrhea scored lower on tests assessing nonverbal intelligence (TONI) and IQ through assessing ability to match symbols to numbers (WISC-III Coding task) and short-term memory (WISC-III digit scan).

-Survivors of pneumococcal meningitis frequently suffer from cognitive impairment and neurological sequelae.
+Survivors of serious vaccine-preventable diseases frequently suffer from cognitive impairment and neurological sequelae.

 Key Evidence: In The Gambia, 58% of children who survived pneumococcal meningitis had long lasting negative health outcomes.
 Half had major disabilities such as mental retardation, hearing loss, motor abnormalities, and seizures.

 Key Evidence: In a systematic literature review of studies in Africa, it was found that 25% of children who survived pneumococcal or Hib meningitis had neuropsychological deficits.